0xPolygonID/tutorials/mkdocs/docs/issuer-node/getting-started-flow.md

 ## Create Credential

 Post Identity creation, you can start the process of credential creation.
 For this, the [`Create Claim`](./issuer-node-api/claim/apis.md#create-claim) endpoint is used.
-The `identifier` (or `id`) of the issuer you generated in the previous step is passed as path parameter in the request URL. `credentialSchema` (schema on which credential's format would be based) and `credentialSubject` (Subject details such as `id`(user's wallet id ), and other information related to the credential schema (for example, in this case, `birthday` and `documentType`) are passed in the request body.
+The `identifier` (or `id`) of the issuer you generated in the previous step is passed as path parameter in the request URL. `credentialSchema` (schema on which credential's format would be based) and `credentialSubject` (Subject details such as `id` - user's wallet id), and other information related to the credential schema (for example, in this case, `birthday` and `documentType`) are passed in the request body.

 ```
 {